-Breakfast Tofu is one of many easy, healthy, whole food, plant-based recipes from The No Meat Athlete Cookbook.
-It’s gluten-free, oil-free, and vegan.
+Breakfast Tofu is super flavorful with a wonderful texture.
+It’s like a portable version of tofu scramble.
+It’s one of many easy, healthy, whole food, plant-based recipes from The No Meat Athlete Cookbook.

 You may be familiar with the No Meat Athlete website or podcast.

 I’ve been following Matt Frazier for years and found his knowledge particularly helpful when I was transitioning from being vegetarian to vegan.

 Along with Doug Hay, Matt also provides useful information for athletes of all levels.

 Whether you are training for your first 5K, marathon, or ultramarathon, No Meat Athlete can help you reach your goals.

 And they even have local running clubs!

 I’m a member of No Meat Athlete-Orange County.